 Will you be the one needing to travel to the location in between renters to tidy up?
-If the distance is too far for you to easily travel too, you’ll need a dedicated housekeeping service on standby post-rental.
+If the distance is too far for you to easily travel, you’ll need a dedicated housekeeping service on standby post-rental.

 Don’t be afraid to take your time and explore the different people available to you when you finally decide it’s time to purchase.

-We recommend reading reviews from past clients and checking local sales of similar properties you are looking to acquire.
+Take a look at some reviews from past clients and check local sales of similar properties to the one you’re looking to acquire.

 Home Inspections for a Cabin

 We 100% recommend treating your cabin exactly as you would your primary residence.
 Just like any other property, you’ll want to set aside a time frame of 2-4 hours to complete the inspection.

 Trust us!
 Never skip a home inspection!

 Once your home inspection is complete and should it pass with flying colors, we can’t stress enough how important it is to regularly set funds aside for potential repair costs down the road.

 If the home inspection doesn’t pass, you most likely will be able to negotiate the asking price.